doubledandev/minimum-viable-startpage/README.md

 ![Screenshot](https://raw.githubusercontent.com/0-Tikaro/minimum-viable-startpage/master/docs/screenshot.png)

-This is a startpage I put together on one lazy afternoon.
+It's my fork of original "Minimum Viable Startpage" project.
 Cheers. :cat2:

 ## What is a startpage?
 A startpage is a small custom webpage that replaces the new tab page of your browser.
 It's usually done for the sake of aesthetics or to raise the efficiency of your day-to-day work with the Internet.
 (But mostly for aesthetics)